Fatima Bhutto

-Bhutto is a critic of her aunt Benazir Bhutto and her husband Asif Ali Zardari, whom she accused of being involved in her father's murder.
-Her non-fiction book, Songs Of Blood And Sword (2010), is about her family.
+Bhutto is a critic of her aunt and former prime minister Benazir Bhutto and her husband Asif Ali Zardari, whom she accused of involvement in her father's murder.
+Her non-fiction book Songs of Blood and Sword, released in 2010, is about her family.
 Bhutto has written for The News and The Guardian among other publications.

 Early life and education

-Bhutto was born on 29 May 1982 to Murtaza Bhutto and an Afghan mother, Fauzia Fasihudin Bhutto, the daughter of Afghanistan's former foreign affairs official in Kabul.
+Bhutto was born on 29 May 1982 to Murtaza Bhutto and his Afghan wife, Fauzia Fasihudin Bhutto, the daughter of Afghanistan's former foreign affairs official in Kabul.
 Her father was in exile during the military regime of general Zia-ul-Haq.
-Her parents divorced when she was three years old and her father took Bhutto with him moving from country to country and she grew up effectively stateless.
+Her parents divorced when she was three years old and her father took Bhutto with him, moving from country to country and she grew up effectively stateless.
 Her father met Ghinwa Bhutto, a Lebanese ballet teacher in 1989 during his exile in Syria and they married.
 Bhutto considers Ghinwa as her real mother.
 Her half-brother Zulfikar Ali Bhutto Jr. is an artist based in San Francisco.

 Bhutto is the granddaughter of Zulfiqar Ali Bhutto and Nusrat Bhutto, an Iranian Kurd, niece of Benazir Bhutto and her husband Asif Ali Zardari, and Shahnawaz Bhutto.
 Her father was killed by the police in 1996 in Karachi during the premiership of his sister, Benazir Bhutto.
 Her biological mother Fauzia Fasihudin unsuccessfully tried to gain parental custody of Bhutto.
 She lives with her stepmother in Old Clifton, Karachi.

 Bhutto received her secondary education at the Karachi American School.
-She received B.A. degree summa cum laude, majoring in Middle Eastern and Asian languages and cultures from Barnard College, an affiliated women's liberal arts college of Columbia University, in New York, U.S. in 2004.
+She received a B.A. degree summa cum laude, majoring in Middle Eastern and Asian languages and cultures from Barnard College, an affiliated women's liberal arts college of Columbia University, in New York, United States, in 2004.
 She received her M.A. in South Asian Studies from the SOAS, University of London in 2005, there she wrote her dissertation on the resistance movement in Pakistan.